sergiodealencar/sergiodealencar/README.md

 ## Hi, I'm Sérgio de Alencar

-I am a Bioinformatics scientist transitioning into QA Engineering, bringing strong analytical skills and a meticulous approach to software testing.
+Bioinformatics professional with over 10 years of experience in research and education, currently transitioning into the technology industry as a Quality Assurance (QA) Automation Engineer.
+I have 1 year of hands-on experience in QA, working on both personal and collaborative projects.
 I have solid knowledge of QA fundamentals, SDLC, and STLC, with hands-on experience in test planning, writing comprehensive test cases, and documenting results through clear, actionable reports.
 I am proficient in SQL for backend validation, experienced with Jira, TestRail, Git/GitHub, and API testing using Postman.
 My background includes mobile testing, basic web technologies (JavaScript, HTML, CSS), and a strong focus on precision, collaboration, and product quality.

----

-## 🧬 Bioinformatics Technical Skills
-- **Quality Control:** FastQC
-- **Scripting:** Bash, Python
-- **Workflow Automation:** Snakemake, Bash
-- **NGS Data Processing:** Trimmomatic
-- **NGS Mapping:** BWA, Bowtie, HISAT2
-- **Variant Calling:** GATK, SAMtools
-- **RNA-seq Analysis:** Alignment, Expression Quantification (DESeq2)
-- **Metagenomics/Metataxonomics:** Kraken
-- **Genome Assembly:** SPAdes, Velvet, SOAPdenovo
-- **Transcriptome Assembly:** Trinity
-- **NGS File Formats:** VCF, BAM, FASTQ
-- **Genetic Data Visualization:** IGV
-- **GUI-Based NGS Analysis:** Galaxy
-- **Databases:** NCBI, Ensembl, PDB, ClinVar, KEGG, Gene Ontology

 ---